ember-intl/ember-intl/docs/ember-intl/src/docs/quickstart-addons.md

 ## 1. Install ember-intl {#1-install-ember-intl}

-> [!NOTE]
+> [!TIP]
 >
-> In addons, ember-intl should be installed as a peer dependency.
-This is because it provides a service and a helper to the app namespace.
-It is important
-> that only a single copy of ember-intl is present in the final app, otherwise your addon may be run with an incompatible `intl` service or `t` helper
+> `ember-intl` adds helpers and a service to an app's namespace.
+To ensure that the app ends up with a single copy of `ember-intl`, we recommend installing `ember-intl` in the addon as a peer dependency, not as a dependency.
+The addon may decide which major version(s) of `ember-intl` to support at a given time.
+>
+> To lint and test files within the addon package, install `ember-intl` as a development dependency as well. `pnpm` provides the option `--save-peer` to do both installations at once.

 ### v1 addons {#1-install-ember-intl-v1-addons}

-Use your package manager to install `ember-intl` as a peer dependency.
-Install `@ember-intl/v1-compat` (as a development dependency) if the `dummy` app needs translations for documentation or testing.
+Use your package manager to install `ember-intl` as a peer and development dependency.
+If the `dummy` app needs translations for documentation or testing, install `@ember-intl/v1-compat` as a development dependency.

 ```sh {:no-line-numbers}
 pnpm add --save-peer ember-intl